btjm123/cv/index.md

 Comprises of multiple CCA microservices

 - Developed an internal application (Student InfoSys) to consolidate basic student info and facial recognition technology
-- Developed an <a href='https://vhack.ninja/onlinejudge'>online judge</a> that automatically executes and grades code submissions
+- Developed an <a href='https://thevhack.ninja/onlinejudge' target=''>online judge</a> that automatically executes and grades code submissions
 - Technologies: node, express, passport, DigitalOcean Server, nginx, SSL

 `May 2020 - June 2020`
 **go.vjc.sg**<br>
-<a href="https://go.vjc.sg">Link shortener</a> exclusive to VJC
+<a href="https://go.vjc.sg" target='_blank'>Link shortener</a> exclusive to VJC

 - Responsible for future development and maintenance of website
 - Initiated development of front-end (brochure site for V-Hack etc.)